The UP Guys' main tech needs are:

 ⋯⦾ They bring mics and a small system.

-⦿ For audiences of 200+, provide your tech's contact info to confirm #1 an on-stage XLR input, and #2 a good time to patch The UP Guys' mixer to the event system for a quick sound check.
-Backup wireless mics are suggested.
+⦿ For events with 200+, confirm an on-stage XLR input and a time to patch The UP Guys' mixer to the event system for sound check.
+Backup mics are suggested.

 ⋯⦾ 16 ft. wide x 8 ft. deep space is good.

-⦿ 20 ft. wide x 12 ft. deep clear space is better (e.g. no podium).
-For best visibility at bigger events, provide dark backdrop and stage with steps in front.
-For audiences of 1,000+, close-up video projected on screens is suggested.
+⦿ 20 ft. wide x 12 ft. deep clear space is better.
+For best visibility, provide a stage and dark backdrop.
+For events with 1,000+, project video on screens.

 ⋯⦾ Provide a bright, evenly lit space.